The taggedPBC: Annotating a massive parallel corpus for crosslinguistic investigations: Conclusions and future work

 \section{Conclusions and future work}

-The preceding sections have presented a new, massive dataset of parallel text tagged for parts of speech in 1,597 languages, derived from the PBC (\citealt{Mayer:2014aa}) via cross-lingual POS-tag transfer.
-The dataset is available for research on Github as the \emph{taggedPBC}, allowing for expansion/collaboration, and has been validated via comparison with taggers for high-resource languages as well as hand-tagged data from the UDT.
-Additionally, I have shown that the N1 ratio, a feature extracted from this dataset, differentiates between the word order (SV, VS, free) of languages, allowing for the classification of previously unclassified languages, suggesting exciting new directions for research in computational typology.
+The preceding sections have presented a new, massive dataset of parallel text tagged for parts of speech in 1,942 languages via cross-lingual POS-tag transfer, derived partially from the PBC \cite{Mayer:2014aa} with additional data sourced from newly-accessible Bible translations.
+The dataset is available for research on Github as the \emph{taggedPBC}, allowing for expansion/collaboration, and the tags for nouns and verbs have been validated via comparison with taggers for high-resource languages.
+Additionally, I have shown that the N1 ratio, a feature extracted from this dataset on the basis of arguments and predicates, differentiates between the intransitive word order (SV, VS, free) of languages, allowing for the classification of previously unclassified languages, and suggesting exciting new directions for research in computational typology.